lunauii/cs-resources/Term 2 - CST/COMP 2721/ch5.md

  - $C_{out}$ - N/A (not doing full addition; carry-out is irrelevant)
  - $Q$ - $0$ ($\overline 1 = 0$)

-Quiz question - What are all the input/output values required to perform the operation 1 + 1 + 0?
+What are all the input/output values required to perform the operation 1 + 1 + 0?
  - $F_0$, $F_1$ - 10 (enables full adder)
  - $EN_A$ - $1$ (we’re inputting $A$)
  - $A$ - $1$ (first operand is $1$)